IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 The rest of the code in the notebook is data setup and visualization.

 In this project, I have allowed myself one hack: I include a total variation term in the cost function.
-This term measures the amount of discontinuity in the depth map and so encourages the depth map to be smooth.
+Total variation measures the amount of discontinuity in the depth map and so encourages the depth map to be smooth.
 This term makes the results look better and something like it is often used in depth estimation, but is not very principled.
 For instance, it penalizes flat surfaces that are tilted with respect to the camera, and a surface like grass that truly has lots of depth discontinuity will be penalized.
-A slightly better approach would be to penalize the curvature of the depth map, but that is a slippery slope of heuristics and hand-tuning that I will not journey down.
+A slightly better approach would be to penalize the curvature of the depth map, but that is a slippery slope of heuristics and hand-tuning.

 This approach yields the depth map below.
-It looks reasonable, but has obvious blocky artifacts caused by the total variation term encouraging regions of zero gradient to form.
+It looks reasonable, but has obvious blocky artifacts caused by the total variation term encouraging flat regions to form.

 ![depth]({{ site.url }}/assets/simple_depth/naive_depth_image.png)